sgmurphy/wordpress-plugins/chaty/readme.txt

 ﻿=== Floating Chat Widget: Contact Chat Icons, WhatsApp, Telegram Chat, Line Messenger, WeChat, Email, SMS, Call Button – Chaty ===
 Contributors: galdub, tomeraharon, premio
-Tags: whatsapp, whatsapp chat, facebook messenger, chat, chat button, call now button, messenger, whatsapp button, chat icon, contact button, click to call, click to chat
-Requires at least: 3.1
+Tags: whatsapp, whatsapp chat, facebook messenger, chat, chat button Requires at least: 3.1
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 3.1.9
+Stable tag: 3.2
 Plugin URI: https://premio.io/downloads/chaty/

 🔥 WhatsApp chat, Facebook Messenger, Telegram, TikTok, Viber, Email, Line, WeChat Phone call, SMS, + 20 chat icons, with a WhatsApp chat pop up 💬

 == Description ==

-<strong>Chat with your website visitors via their favorite channels like WhatsApp chat, Facebook Messenger, and more.
+<strong>A chat button to communicate with your customers.
+Chat with your website visitors via their favorite channels like WhatsApp chat, Facebook Messenger, and more.
-Display a chat button and communicate with your customers.</strong>

 <a href="https://premio.io/help/chaty/?utm_source=wordpressorg" target="_blank" title="Support">Support</a> | <a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Demo</a> | <a href="https://premio.io/chaty-whatsapp/?utm_source=wordpressorg" target="_blank" title="WhatsApp Button Features">WhatsApp Button Features</a>
 <a href="https://premio.io/?utm_source=wordpressorg" target="_blank" title="WordPress plugins">Recommended Plugins</a> | <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty Pro"><strong>Upgrade to Pro ⭐</strong></a>

-* Get WhatsApp, Facebook Messenger, and 20+ chat channels leads and calls
+* Get WhatsApp, Facebook Messenger, and 20+ chat channels
-* Chat with you via their favorite channels like Facebook Messenger, WhatsApp, WhatsApp Business, Viber, Slack, Telegram, TikTok, Line Messenger, and many other chat channels
+* Chat with you via their favorite channels like Facebook Messenger, WhatsApp, WhatsApp Business, Viber, Slack, Telegram, TikTok, Line Messenger, and more chat channels
-* Improve your customer support
+* Better customer support
-* Direct customers to your store's location

 [youtube  https://www.youtube.com/watch?v=i6t05AeuyWg]

-= 💬 Connect with your website visitors on WhatsApp and 20+ chat channels = Chaty is designed to help you connect on WhatsApp or WhatsApp Business with ease.
+= 💬 WhatsApp and 20+ chat channels =
+Connect on WhatsApp or WhatsApp Business.
 Enter your WhatsApp number, and you’re all set.
 Use our advanced WhatsApp features like the WhatsApp popup that emulates a WhatsApp Chat window, WhatsApp Merge tags, WhatsApp agents, and many other features that’ll help you better communicate on WhatsApp.

-= 📞 The ultimate click to chat and call now phone button = Are you looking for a chat button or a click to call button?
-Want to make it easier for potential customers to contact you via WhatsApp, Facebook Messenger, Telegram, or other chat icons?
+= 📞 Click to chat and call now phone button =

-Chaty is the perfect chat plugin for you!
-With Chaty you can display a call widget, Whatsapp button, email button, SMS button, TikTok, Google Maps button, Vkontakte button, Line.me messenger button, Viber button, and other chat widgets.
-Your visitors are already using these chat apps, and most of them prefer to contact you using these chat apps.
+Chaty is the perfect chat plugin to display a call widget, WhatsApp button, email button, SMS button, TikTok, Google Maps button, Vkontakte button, Line.me messenger button, Viber button, and other chat widgets.
 By using Chaty, you give your website visitors the option to chat with you after they leave your website.
 Want to use our robust Pro version?
-Check out <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Chaty Pro Plans</strong></a>.
+Check the <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Chaty Pro Plans</strong></a>.

 = 💪 What can you do with Chaty =

-* Chaty VS live chat alternatives - give your visitors the option to use the chat channels they already use.
-When you use "regular" live chat alternatives, your visitors must stay on your website and wait for your response.
+* Chaty VS live chat - when you use "regular" live chat alternatives, your visitors must stay on your website and wait for your response.
 When you let your visitors chat with you using chat apps like Facebook Messenger, WhatsApp, Viber, Telegram, etc, you give them the freedom to chat with you wherever they go.
-* A direct click to chat method - show your visitors the chat channels you're available on, and let them choose the chat app they prefer.
+* Show your visitors the chat channels you're available on, and let them choose the chat app they prefer.
 * WhatsApp Business - chat with your visitors on WhatsApp Business.
-* Help your website visitors navigate to your physical address - you can use our Google Maps and Waze channels.
+* Help your website visitors navigate to your physical address.
 * Click to call - show a phone call icon and let your visitors click to call you.
-If you want to show different local phone numbers based on the page’s URL, you can use the multi widget Pro feature.
 * Show different chat channels for different pages  - show separate widgets for different products on your website,  show different buttons based on URL for WPML or multi-language sites, display different channels for your landing pages, and more (Pro feature).
-* Available days and hours - show the widget only during your opening hours.
-You can also use it to show live chat options when you're available, and other chat channels when you're not (Pro feature).
+* Available days and hours (Pro feature).
-* Launch your favorite live chat app - you can use JavaScript as one of your chat channels to launch other live chat products like Tawk.to, Tidio, Chatra, Formilla, Zoho, Zendesk, LiveChat, Crisp, Intercom, JivoChat, Olark, and more.
+* Launch your favorite live chat app - you can use JavaScript as one of your chat channels to launch other live chat products like Chatway, Tawk.to, Tidio, Chatra, Formilla, Zoho, Zendesk, LiveChat, Crisp, Intercom, JivoChat, Olark, and more.

 = 👩‍💻 Still looking for a Live Chat plugin? =
 If you're not looking for WhatsApp, Facebook Messenger, and other chat buttons, and instead prefer to use a live chat solution for your website, <a href="https://chatway.app/?utm_source=chatylisting" target="_blank" title="Chatway Live Chat">Chatway Live Chat</a> is the perfect solution for you.
 Implementing Chatway, a WordPress live chat solution, enhances your website's interactivity and customer engagement.
-Chatway facilitates real-time live chat communication, fostering instant support and resolving queries promptly.
-Chatway streamlines customer interactions, creating a seamless user experience that builds trust and loyalty.
 <a href="https://wordpress.org/plugins/chatway-live-chat/" target="_blank" title="Chatway Live Chat"><strong>Try Chatway Now 🔗</strong></a>

 = ▶️ Chaty Live Demo =
 A live demo of the Chaty plugin is available at <a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.
 Keep in mind, besides the chat buttons that appear on the demo site, you can use any other chat icons and also add your own custom chat buttons.
 The agents feature for WhatsApp (it can be used for any other chat channel) is also available on this <a href="https://demo.premio.io/agents/?utm_source=wordpressorg" target="_blank" title="Agents for WhatsApp demo">demo page</a>.

-= 👬Join the Premio community =
-Have any questions or feature suggestions?
-We'd love to hear from you. <strong><a href="https://www.facebook.com/groups/premioplugins/" target="_blank" title="Premio Facebook group">Join our Facebook group</a></strong> to share ideas and get updates about new features.

 = 🚀 Choose from 25 different channels =
 WhatsApp chat and WhatsApp business